Frequently Asked Questions

 Features to make tracking easier, like auto-populated item donations and receipt scanning.

-No promises on timing or whether these will happen, but they're on my list of things I'd like to explore.
+No promises on timing or whether these will happen, but they're on our list of things we'd like to explore.

 Since 2014, my wife and I had been happily using ItsDeductible to track our donations.
 When Intuit first announced they were shutting it down in 2023, we talked about building a replacement – of course, they reversed the decision that time, so we didn't bother.